-In June 2004, the US Navy announced the selection of the Boeing multimission maritime aircraft, 737 MMA, and awarded a contract to the US-based aircraft company Boeing for the system development and demonstration phase of the programme for the US Navy’s next-generation maritime surveillance aircraft.
+In June 2004, the US Navy selected the Boeing 737 multi-mission maritime aircraft (MMA) and awarded a contract to the US-based aircraft company Boeing for the system development and demonstration phase of the programme for the US Navy’s next-generation maritime surveillance aircraft.

-In December 2003, the aircraft completed a tour of US Navy bases and Naval Air Stations in Brunswick, Maine, Jacksonville, Florida, Norfolk, Virginia, Kaneohe, Hawaii and Whidbey Island, Washington.
+In December 2003, the aircraft completed a tour of US Navy bases and naval air stations in Brunswick, Maine; Jacksonville, Florida; Norfolk, Virginia; Kaneohe, Hawaii and Whidbey Island, Washington.

-The demonstrations included maximum power take-off and climb to 12,500m (41,000ft), manual reversion manoeuvres with no hydraulics, maximum rate of descent at more than 3,050m/min (10,000ft/min), tactical manoeuvres at an altitude of 200ft, simulated single engine manoeuvres and performance landing achieving a stopping distance of less than 610m (2,000ft).
+The demonstrations included maximum power take-off and climb to 12,500m (41,000ft), manual reversion manoeuvres with no hydraulics, maximum rate of descent at more than 3,050m/min (10,000ft/min), tactical manoeuvres at an altitude of 200ft, simulated single-engine manoeuvres and performance landing achieving a stopping distance of less than 610m (2,000ft).

-The preliminary design review (PDR) was successfully completed in November 2005.
+The preliminary design review was successfully completed in November 2005.
 The critical design review was completed in July 2007.
 Boeing began production of the first of five test aircraft in December 2007.
 The first flight of the P-8A test aircraft T1 was completed in April 2009.
 The first mission systems test flight of the T2 was successfully completed in June 2010.
 The test aircraft T3 completed its first flight test in July 2010.

 Boeing 737-based design

 The aircraft design is based on the proven fuselage of the 737-800 and the wings of the 737-900.
 It is 129.5ft (39.47m) long and 42.1ft (12.83m) high with a wingspan of 123.6ft (37.64m).

 P-8A Poseidon cockpit and flight management systems

 The flight management system and store management system were developed by GE Aviation Systems (previously Smiths Aerospace), an aerospace company based in the UK.
 The flight management system is based on an integrated open architecture and will be compatible with the installation of future upgrade systems.
 The cabin is fitted with up to seven operator consoles.

-Periscope detection uses high scan speeds, high pulse repetition frequency and high resolution mode with advanced sea clutter rejection.
+Periscope detection uses high-scan speeds, high-pulse repetition frequency and high-resolution mode with advanced sea clutter rejection.

-Weapons on the multimission maritime aircraft
+Weapons on the multi-mission maritime aircraft

 The integral bomb bay can carry free-fall bombs, Raytheon Mark 54 torpedoes and depth charges.
 Air-to-surface missiles are installed on the underwing hardpoints.